Exploring

 The observation deck, reached by a high-speed elevator, offered panoramic views

-of the city under a fading sky.
+of the city under evening sky.
 Lights began to sparkle along the Danube

 River, while the highways below traced luminous ribbons across the